 3. Have some knowledge of health care policy and issues in the medical profession.
 If you’ve chosen to go into medicine you should be keeping abreast of medical issues reported in the news and policy decisions affecting the public and physicians.
 Read up on health care policy if you haven’t already done so; the Kaiser Family Foundation is an outstanding resource.

 4. Be able to think on your feet.
-During medical school interviews you may get asked questions you don’t instantly know the answers to.
+During medical school interviews you may get asked questions that surprise you.
 Take the time to think through what’s asked and to pose a response.
 If you don’t know the answer to something admit it and don’t try to fake it; but give a thoughtful answer that shows your ability to think through a concept analytically even if you don’t have a ready response.
 During the MMI process you will have to think quickly after reading written scenarios; you will be given several minutes to read information provided to you, analyze it, and then provide a response.

 5. Listen well.
 Part of being a good physician entails listening well to both patients and colleagues.
-During a medical school interview listen carefully to both the questions asked and to the responses given to your dialogue.
+During a medical school interview listen carefully to both the questions asked and to the responses given to you.
 By listening well, you will be more in tune with the conversation and be able to respond appropriately, specifically, and fully.